mattfergoda/semantic-image-search/README.md

 - [AWS S3](https://aws.amazon.com/s3/) bucket for image storage

 ## Environment Variables
-These are the environment variables you will need to specify:
+These are the environment variables you will need to specify in a `.env` file:

 ```
 # Database